Get

 Weight: 55–80 lbs

 You probably aren’t surprised to see the Labrador Retriever on a list of the smartest dog breeds.
 Much like the Golden Retriever, this is a highly popular breed and one that is known for being intelligent.
-When it comes to how smart they are, Stanley Coren highlighted the breed’s amazing sense of smell and their capability to make sound judgments based on that.
+When it comes to how smart they are, the breed has an amazing sense of smell, and they are capable of making sound judgments based on that.

 It isn’t only the Lab’s sense of smell that makes it so clever, though.
 Labs have worked at the side of humans for quite a long time, hunting and retrieving, so they are highly perceptive.
 In fact, the breed is known to sometimes train themselves by merely watching and imitating humans!
 They’re easy to traditionally train, too, as they’re eager to learn, and with training, the Lab excels in service work, obedience, and retrieval.